asmotor/asmotor/doc/OrganisingCode.md

 ### <a name="alignment"></a> Alignment

-Sections are naturally aligned to a CPU specific byte alignment:
+When writing a bonary file using the assembler, sections are naturally aligned to a CPU specific byte alignment:

 | 6502 | Z80 | M68K | MIPS | 0x10C | SCHIP |
 |---|---|---|---|---|---|